-Mr. Magney has taught workshops on wetland plant identification (2009, 2011, and 2013) through the California Native Plant Society, and assisted with workshops on vegetation classification and mapping.
+Mr. Magney has taught workshops on wetland plant identification (2009, 2011, and 2013) and native plant families (2014) through the California Native Plant Society, and assisted with workshops on vegetation classification and mapping.

 Mr. Magney has earned a B.A. in Geography and Environmental Studies (emphasis in botany) in 1985 from the University of California, Santa Barbara.
 He also holds an A.S. in Landscape Horticulture and Certificate of Completion in Natural Resources (1975) from Ventura College, Ventura, California.
 Mr. Magney has successfully completed training courses in wetland delineation (1989) and Federal wetland policy (1991) from the Wetlands Training Institute; training in the Corps of Engineers Hydrogeomorphic Assessment Methods (HGM); and courses on hydric soils, wetland hydrology, CEQA and NEPA, Endangered Species Acts, and vernal pools.
 He has taught courses or given presentations on wetland impacts and mitigation, CEQA, Clean Water Act permitting, water quality, and wetland delineation methodology.
 Mr. Magney has authored two floras in California and presented numerous papers on vegetation and water quality.
 He currently serves on the Environmental Review Board for Los Angeles County Regional Planning and the City of Ojai's Tree Committee.
 Mr. Magney is a Certified Arborist (#WE-7674A) by the International Society of Arboriculture.